Overview - updated January 2026

 Summary of the walk

 Figure 1 below shows the route.
-The total one way distance is 4.9km, making it a 8.2 km out and back walk (no need to re-do the walk along the rock groyne).
+The total one way distance is 5.1 km, making it a 9.4 km out and back walk (no need to re-do the walk along the rock groyne).
+If you left off the walk along the groyne (1.6km there are back), the one-way walk is 4.3km and 8.6 km out and back.

 Water and toilets